alvaropenuelas/real-time-fish-identification/README.md

 - Detector trained on a freshwater fish dataset — generalises partially to marine species
 - Best results on clear underwater footage with a single fish centred in frame

-## Author

-Alvaro Peñuelas Suria — MSc Marine and Lacustrine Science and Management (Ghent/VUB/Antwerp), BSc Biology (Universidad de Navarra).
-GitHub: [alvaropenuelas](https://github.com/alvaropenuelas)

-This project was developed independently as part of a portfolio demonstrating real-time computer vision applied to marine biology.
-AI tools (Claude Code) were used as a coding assistant; all architectural decisions, dataset curation, evaluation, and project direction are my own.

-## Citations and data sources

 ### Datasets

 - **Fish4Knowledge (F4K)** — Underwater video dataset for fish detection and recognition.
 Used for 23 species classes in the classifier.